-NOTE 1: The iTC and iBR levers should be inspected by depressing and releasing the levers to check for freedom of movement.
-If any friction is felt, the lever must be taken apart, cleaned, inspected for wear and lubricated by an authorized Sea-Doo dealer.

-NOTE 2: Ensure proper torque of iBR U arm to iBR actuator shaft retaining screws.
+- NOTE 1: The iTC and iBR levers should be inspected by depressing and releasing the levers to check for freedom of movement.
+If any friction is felt, the lever must be taken apart, cleaned, inspected for wear and lubricated, refer to INTELLIGENT THROTTLE CONTROL (ITC), STEERING and O.T.A.S. subsections. - NOTE 2: Ensure proper torque of iBR U arm to iBR actuator shaft retaining screws.
 If retaining screws found loose, do not re-torque them.
 Replace them with new ones.